Florida State Seminoles

 The Florida State Seminoles are the athletic teams representing Florida State University (FSU) located in Tallahassee, Florida.
 They compete as a member of the National Collegiate Athletic Association (NCAA) Division I, primarily competing in the Atlantic Coast Conference (ACC) for all sports since the 1991–92 season; within the Atlantic Division in any sports split into a divisional format since the 2005–06 season.

 The Seminoles' athletic department currently fields 18 varsity teams, including programs for both men and women.
-They have collectively won 20 team national championships and over 100 team conference championships, as well as numerous individual national and conference titles.
+They have collectively won 21 team national championships and over 100 team conference championships, as well as numerous individual national and conference titles.

-The athletic department is led by athletic director Michael Alford, who reports to FSU President Richard D. McCullough and the Board of Trustees.
+The athletic department is led by an interim athletic director, who reports to FSU President Richard D. McCullough and the Board of Trustees.

 Overview

 Florida State Athletics were founded in 1902 when the then-Florida State College football teams played three seasons.
 The 1905 Buckman Act reorganized the existing seven Florida colleges into three institutions, segregated by race and gender.
 As a result of this reorganization, the coeducational Florida State College was renamed the Florida State College for Women.
 The Florida State University again became a co-ed institution in 1947 with most of the newly enrolled male students back from service in World War II.
 Athletic programs resumed and Florida State fielded its first football team in 43 years with FSU facing Stetson on October 18, 1947.

 Florida State was a founding member of the Dixie Conference, in 1948, when other southern institutions sought to create a "purely amateur" athletic conference based on the principle of complete amateurism, with no athletic scholarships.
 Three years later, Florida State left the conference to become an independent, having won ten conference titles including three in football and two in men's track and field.

 In 1976, Florida State joined the Metro Conference for all sports except football, which remained independent.
 For fifteen years FSU competed and won sixty-eight conference titles as well as five national titles including two in softball, two in women's track and field, and one in women's golf.

 Since 1991, Florida State has been a member of the Atlantic Coast Conference.
 Since joining the conference, FSU has won ninety-six ACC titles and nine national titles including three in football, three in men's track and field, two in soccer, and one in softball.
 After the 2005 conference expansion was finished, FSU was placed in the newly formed Atlantic Division.
 The ACC discontinued divisions in 2023.